Avril112113/WhyB-Spec/spec.md

 # State modification requests
 ## **`create_network`**
 Frontend -> Backend
-When requested, this should create a new empty network and respond with the new networks GUID
+When requested, this will create a new empty network and respond with the new networks GUID

 **Parameters:**
 none